CyclistsHub is supported by its readers. If you buy products using our links, we may receive a commission (learn more).

 The Giant ATX is the perfect entry into the world of mountain biking, providing a fantastic build that’ll allow you to dip your toe to off-road riding and fall in love with the sport.

 It is made from alloy, making it both sturdy and leaving you feeling well planted on the trails, giving you that confidence to attack with conviction on 2 wheels.
 Giant has made sure that it balances weight and strength for both longevity and ease of handling.

 It comes in two different wheel sizes, with the 26” model catering for smaller riders and the 27.5” (650b) models suiting all other rider heights – ensuring all riders are covered.

 Also, something unique at this price point is the internal cable routing.
 This keeps the cables nestled within the frame.
 Keeping them safe from being snagged, free from grit, and no cable rub on your frame.
 All of this whilst not compromising on the performance of the braking and shifting.

 The ATX features disc brakes for all-weather and high-speed stopping power on a diam, along with a quality Shimano drivetrain and an SR Suntour suspension fork to soften those small bumps off-road.

-With the 75mm travel on the front, it is one of the lower travel bikes we have in our lineup, but it is certainly not to be over sighted.
+The 75mm travel on the front is one of the lower travel bikes we have in our lineup, but it is certainly not to be over sighted.
 This bike will fit right in on forest paths, light trails, and even your daily commute to and from the office or shops.

 So if you’re looking for a great do it all bike, then the Giant ATX is a great bike to consider.